 Goto and Return screen buttons can have a variety of appearances such as unique inner text, fill pattern, border or shape.
 Return screen buttons display the previous screen.
 Goto screen buttons display the assigned screen.

 Screen lists display a list of application screens.
 The selected screen is highlighted.

 To activate a screen list:

-- touch the object (touch screen only)

-- or press the assigned function key
+- touch the object (touch screen only) - or press the assigned function key to enter the selection.

-- or on a screen with multiple screen lists, press the Left